 How We Can Help You

-At Nestled Recovery, we have a unique, holistic approach to treatment and recovery from alcohol abuse and other substance use disorders.
+, we have a unique, holistic approach to treatment and recovery from alcohol abuse and other substance use disorders.
 You can expect to receive professional, trauma-informed care in our beautiful, state-of-the-art facility while learning how to incorporate mindfulness into your healing journey.
 Using the Eight Dimensions of Wellness, we consider the entire person: mind, body, and spirit, creating tailored treatment plans with a range of psychotherapies and experiential therapies to choose from.
 If you or a loved one are struggling with alcohol use disorder, contact us today.